girish946/python-R305/README.md

 ## Documentation

-the documentation for Python-R305 package can be found at[rtfd.org](http://python-r305-documentation.readthedocs.io/en/latest/index.html)
+the documentation for Python-R305 package can be found at [rtfd.org](http://python-r305-documentation.readthedocs.io/en/latest/index.html)